 Murray says The STAY Project and KSEC raised over $50,000 over the course of four months.

-The STAY Project is classified as a non-profit organization and can only give out so much to an individual without the requestee being liable for taxes on it, which Murray called “a band-aid on a gaping wound.”
+The STAY Project is classified as a non-profit organization and can only give out so much to an individual without the requester being liable for taxes on it, which Murray called “a Band-Aid on a gaping wound.”

-“We’re distributing the money to projects that are on the ground, mutual aid projects in people's communities so that we can refer people to those projects,” said Murray.
+“We’re distributing the money to projects that are on the ground, mutual aid projects in people's communities so that we can refer people to those projects,” said Murrey.

 According to Rowcliffe, people are struggling, and FACK is ready to help them.

-“No matter your immigration status your race, religion, gender identity expression, sexual orientation, national origin, disability, housing situation, you can always reach out to help for us,” said Rowcliffe.
+“No matter your immigration status, your race, religion, gender identity expression, sexual orientation, national origin, disability, housing situation, you can always reach out for help from us,” said Rowcliffe.
 “We will never ever disclose any information to anyone without your consent or saying, and we're here for you.”